d5-ai/delphi-api/README.md

 ## How it Works

-The project can be split into two parts.
+The project can be split into three parts.
+Two parts are deployed as Heroku Dyno's while the sync part is done manually.

-The first part involves listening to events and updating local storage.
+The first part involves listening to past events and updating local storage.This is done using BigQuery.

-The second part is an API that acesses this storage to caclulate some values.
+The second part is an API that acesses this storage to caclulate some stats and returns over a get method.

+The third part is a live web3 py event listener that grabs new events and updates local storage accordingly.

-1. Event Listener
+1. Past Event Listener

-    a.
-Sync

     This is the mode where the project will connect to BigQuery and scan for all past events.

-        It then uses an archive node to calculate APR in the past and stores this.
+    It then uses an archive node to calculate APR in the past and stores this into a REDIS Storage.

     This currently takes about 12 minutes

-    b.
-Listen
+    This process is usually run locally.

+    You can run `poetry run python3 sync.py`, but please setup everything before hand

+2. API

+    This mode is used to calculate realtime APY and Reward information based on local storage that has been updated from either the sync and listen stages.

+    ` poetry run python3 wsgi.py`

+3. Live Event Listener

     This mode creates web3 contract event filters to listen into the main contract events.

     Whenever a new event is braodcasted it updates its local storage recalculating apr for the period between events.

-2. API

-This mode is used to calcualte realtime APY and Reward information based on local storage that has been updated from either the sync and listen stages.
+    ` poetry run python3 listener.py`

 ## Set-up